The American Revolution in South Carolina

 Carr's Fort, GA

-Col. Andrew Pickens with 250 men of the Upper District Militia, a detachment of NC Militia, and the GA Militia under Col. John Dooly attempted to retake the fort from the Loyalists, but were forced to abandon their seige when they learned more Loyalists were soon coming.
+Col. Andrew Pickens with 250 men of the Upper Ninety-Six District Regiment, a detachment of NC Militia, and the GA Militia under Col. John Dooly attempted to retake the fort from the Loyalists, but were forced to abandon their seige when they learned more Loyalists were soon coming.

 Feb.
 14, 1779